Introverts don’t brag about their accomplishments or holler their expertise in meetings, so sometimes they get overlooked for people who do.

 2. Plan what you’re going to say.

-Of course, being impromptu would be nice, but that doesn’t usually work well for us introverts.
-So, before a meeting, I planned out what I wanted to say.
+Of course, being spontaneous would be nice, but it doesn’t usually work well for us introverts.
+So, before a meeting, I planned what I wanted to say.
 It meant that at least I would have that one thing to share with the group, and I wouldn’t be dumbly sitting there, waiting for someone to rescue me when my boss asked the inevitable: “Do you have anything to add?”

 3. Join a social club or group.